junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean swallowed again, his tongue darting out to wet his lips.
 He could feel his insides cringing under the skin, trying to shrink smaller under the angel's gaze, but there was nowhere to hide.
 The angel was staring at him, eyes on his every single move, cornering him, caging him.
 Everywhere Dean looked, the space was occupied by the angel -- everywhere.
 >
 > Castiel leaned in even closer, his lips ghosting inches away from Dean.
 His tone was murderous, deadly, but Dean's mind already fell blank.
-It was impossible to focus on the world-saving crisis in moments like this, when the angel was just so, so close.
+It was impossible to focus on the world-saving crisis in moments like this, when Castiel was just so, so close.
 He tried to avert his eyes but failed utterly.
 His eyes broke free of his mind's control, only focusing on the parts that were the sole things that he could still see.
 Their skin could touch if his body just ever so slightly swung a degree forward.
 >
 > The thought steamed Dean's brain, making his mind and eyes all dizzy and foggy, and hot.
 >
 > Warm breath came out between those lips and huffed onto his skin as Castiel stretched out his sentence slowly, awe-strikingly, celestially, "You should show me some respect.
 I dragged you out of Hell.
 I can throw you back in."
 >
-> The angel didn't blink the slightest; his stare could quite literally burn a hole on Dean's face.
+> The angel didn't blink the slightest; his stare could quite literally burn a hole in Dean's face.
 He waited for the words to sink in.
 >
 > Two inches.
 That was the distance between the angel's lips and his neck.
 There were barely two inches.
 That was all Dean could think about.
 >
-> The last thread of reasoning in Dean's mind knew he wouldn't be able to give *any* decent answer that Castiel would be satisfied with, so he forced his tongue to stay still, and he forced his body to not swing or lean in even closer to close the last remaining distance between them, or do *anything* at all.
-That thin thread of reasoning was so sure that if he ever moved, he would do something unbelievably stupid and crazy and get himself smitten.
+> The last thread of reasoning in Dean's mind knew he wouldn't be able to give *any* decent answer that Castiel would be satisfied with, so he forced his tongue to stay still, and he forced his body not to swing or lean in even closer to close the last remaining distance between them, or do *anything* at all.
+That thin thread of reasoning was so sure that if he ever moved, he would do something unbelievably stupid and crazy and get himself smitten in the divine wrath.
 So he held his breath and froze completely.
 >
-> Dean didn't breathe until he realized the angel disappeared without saying goodbye.
+> Dean didn't breathe until he realized the angel had disappeared without saying goodbye.
 He blinked then.
 Slowly.
 As if his whole body was just slowly thawing.
 >
 > *Well, that hell of a speech might be the hottest threat he'd ever heard.* He thought absently, replaying the view in his head over again, especially those eyes, that nose, that shadow and light on his face, and those lips. *He's so damned.*